Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 Based on the output, it appears that the 'R3' column may require encoding.
 However, according to the [data dictionary](#data-dictionary), 'R3' is expected to be numerical.
 To address this, we can adjust the data type of the 'R3' column to align with that of the 'R1', 'R2', 'R4', and 'R5' columns.
 For now, we will refrain from encoding the remaining categorical variables, as we intend to utilise them for generating other frequency tables, bar charts, or graphical methods to comprehend their distribution and relationships with other variables.

 ## Exploratary Data Analysis
-In this section, we will dive into understanding the dataset.
-This involves tasks like exploring data distributions, spotting outliers, visualising relationships between variables, and identifying any anomalies.
+In this section, we will delve into comprehending the dataset.
+This encompasses activities such as examining data distributions, identifying outliers, visualising correlations between variables, and detecting any irregularities or trends, then transforming the insights obtained into valuable information.

 #### Descriptive Statisitcs
 ```